 NRECA, on behalf of its members, strongly supports the efforts of Congress and the NTIA to address the widely recognized digital divide between unserved and served areas of the country.
-As stated, there are many rural areas that still lack adequate access to broadband, which drives local, regional, national, and international communications.
-NRECA also recognizes that there are differences among electric cooperatives, among the laws of the states in which they are organized, and among the communities they serve and thus a single approach or model rarely fits all of the situations they collectively address.
+That divide exists both literally, when it comes to deployment of infrastructure, and the divide also exists in an affordability sense for many Americans.
+As stated, there are many rural and Tribal areas that still lack adequate access to broadband, which drives local, regional, national, and international communications.
+NRECA also recognizes that there are differences among electric cooperatives, among the laws of the states in which they are organized, and among the communities and tribes they serve and thus a single approach or model rarely fits all of the situations they collectively address.
 For that reason, flexibility in administering the broadband program is vitally important in order to serve the Congressional intent behind this program.
 The recommendations NRECA submit here will improve program flexibility and efficiency.
-This will benefit all applicants and the communities they plan to supply with vital high-speed broadband.
+This will benefit all applicants and the rural communities they plan to supply with vital high-speed broadband.